Location: Between Stowe Village and the Worcester Range in Stowe Hollow, Stowe

 Please contact us if you are interested in learning more about public access to this property.

-All other portions of the H. D. Burnham Farm are privately owned; please respect the landowner’s privacy and obey any posted signs.
+All other portions of the H. D. Burnham Farm are closed to the public; please respect the landowner’s privacy and any directional signs.

 Directions: The H. D. Burnham Farm is located on Stowe Hollow Road.
 Raven Hill Forest can be accessed via a trail head at the end of Dewey Hill Rd.
 From the intersection of Route 100 and 108 head south on Route 100 for approximately 2 miles.
 Turn left onto Goldbrook Road.
 Stay straight; Goldbrook Road will turn into Dewey Hill Road (travel 1.25 miles to the end of the road).